 Extract text from an image.
 Requires that you have training data for the language you are reading.
 Works best for images with high contrast, little noise and horizontal text.
-See tesseract wiki and our package vignette for image preprocessing tips.
+See tesseract wiki and the package vignette for image preprocessing tips.

 Arguments

-- image
+- file

 - engine